Tips for Sourcing Credible Information

 Thinkstock_LocationOrSocial611784940.jpg

-Articles that are easy to read and have quality info can be helpful.
-They can offer support information that can help you talk with your counselor, medical doctor and other health providers.
-They may help you make a more informed decision and choice related to your wellbeing.
-Quality health and wellness articles educate and teach.
+Articles that are easy to read and grounded in solid sources can be helpful.
+They can offer supportive information that helps you talk with your counselor, medical doctor, or other health providers.
+They may guide you toward more informed decisions related to your well-being.
+Quality health and wellness articles educate, empower, and clarify.

 Here’s where to turn to get access to quality information beyond Google and Bing.